Top 11 Ecommerce Trends For 2021

-This is a list of 10 emerging ecommerce trends.
+This is a list of 11 important ecommerce trends.

 Each of these trends are already growing quickly.
-And are likely to continue their upward trajectory in 2021.
+And are likely to continue their upward trajectory into 2021, 2022 and beyond.

 Without further ado, let’s take a peek into the future of ecommerce.